 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
 Our New Castle optometrists provide regular visual acuity testing as part of a comprehensive eye exam.
 Depending on the results of your vision test, we may prescribe corrective glasses, contacts, or eye exercises.

 In addition to vision testing, an eye exam in our New Castle office includes testing eye functionality.
 Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
 The test results enable our doctors to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.

-As part of a comprehensive eye exam, our New Castle optometrist examines the overall health of the eye through a visual examination and tonometry.
-Our team evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
+As part of a comprehensive eye exam, our New Castle optometrist examines the overall health of the eye.
+Our team evaluates eye health by visually inspecting the eye and eyelids using magnification through a microscope.
 To examine the internal structures of the eye, we may dilate the pupils.
-Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
-After completing these short tests, we review the results and discusses an treatments with you.
+We also perform tonometry, which is the screening test for glaucoma, to measure eye pressure.
+After completing these short tests, we review the results and discusses our recommendations and possible treatments with you.
 Contact us at (724) 658-1781 today to schedule a comprehensive eye exam.